Lucas Herbert (golfer): Professional career

 After turning professional, Herbert played mostly on the PGA Tour of Australasia.
 In late 2016, he was runner-up in the Isuzu Queensland Open behind amateur Brett Coletta.
 A year later, in the 2017 New South Wales Open, he was again runner-up, this time to Jason Scrivener and followed this with good finishes in the Emirates Australian Open and Australian PGA Championship.

 In 2018, Herbert began playing the European Tour via sponsor exemptions, finishing 47th on the Race to Dubai and ending the year in the world top-100.
 He was runner-up in the Portugal Masters and had three third-place finishes, including the Sky Sports British Masters.
 A good result in the SMBC Singapore Open gave him an entry into the 2018 Open Championship where he made the cut.
 He also qualified for the 2018 U.S. Open, but missed the cut.

 Herbert had a 7th-place finish in the 2019 Omega Dubai Desert Classic in January to reach a career high of 73 in the world rankings.
 However he only had one other top-10 finish, in the Omega European Masters, and finished 107th in the European Tour Order of Merit.

 In January 2020, Herbert won his first European Tour event, the Omega Dubai Desert Classic, where he beat Christiaan Bezuidenhout in a playoff, lifting him back into the world top-100.
 In March 2020, he was runner-up in the New Zealand Open behind Brad Kennedy.

 In July 2021 he became a wire-to-wire winner of the Dubai Duty Free Irish Open, finishing three strokes ahead of Rikard Karlberg, a result which qualified him into The Open Championship in two weeks time.
 The following week, Herbert finished a stroke behind the leaders at the Abrdn Scottish Open, entering into the top 50 in the Official World Golf Ranking for the first time in his career.
 In August 2021, Herbert earned a place in the Korn Ferry Tour Finals in the category "Numbers 126-200 on PGA Tour Non-Member FedExCup Points List".
 He finished inside the top 25, to earn a PGA Tour card for the 2021–22 season.
 In October 2021, he won his first PGA Tour event at the Butterfield Bermuda Championship.

+In April 2023, Herbert won the ISPS Handa Championship in Japan, he defeated Aaron Cockerill in a playoff.

+In January 2024, it was reported that Herbert would join LIV Golf for the 2024 season.
+Lucas was part of the Ripper GC team win in Adelaide during April 2024 event, in which they beat Stinger GC in a playoff.
+Lucas had shot −13 over his three rounds which proved pivotal in securing Ripper GC the win.
+Lucas and Ripper GC backed up the success in Adelaide up with another team win in Singapore in May 2024.